 maybe the nick name for a tall thin man.

 Research was conducted using the International Genealogical Index covering may parish records going back to the 1600’s.
 The LDS (Mormon) Church has a mammoth index of over 160 million names.
 It is freely available in large libraries and research centres.
 I also used the St Catherine’s Index of civil registration of births, death and marriages going back to the early 1840s in the UK.
 The records show the Pritchett name scattered around England.
 During the late 1800's each year would show twenty or thirty births.
 Large families were active in Birmingham, Bingham and Isle of Wight.
 In Oxfordshire the towns of Bicester, Banbury and Deddington had significant numbers.

-during the early 1800's, and at least two families
+in NSW during the early 1800's, and at least two

-arrived in NSW as immigrants in the 1880's.
-Three
+families arrived in NSW as immigrants in the 1880's.

-Pritchetts served in the AIF in WW1.
-I can find no
+Three Pritchetts served in the AIF in WW1.
+I can find

 are currently on the NSW electoral roll.
 A similar